serzhshakur/sanitarr/readme.md

 api_key = "sadfa2345234asdfasd2345234"
 tags_to_keep = ["keep"]
 retention_period = "2d"
+unmonitor = false  # Set to true to unmonitor watched movies

 [sonarr]
 base_url = "http://localhost:8989"
 api_key = "sadfa2345234asdfasd2345234"
 tags_to_keep = ["keep", "no_remove"]
 retention_period = "1w"
+unmonitor = false  # Set to true to unmonitor watched episodes

 # You can configure multiple download clients running in your system.
 # Currently only 'qBittorrent' and 'Deluge' are supported.
 # Which client to delete a specific torrent from will be decided
 # automatically based on the API response from either Sonarr or Radarr.
 # See "History" API reference for more details
 # - https://sonarr.tv/docs/api/#/History/get_api_v3_history